Kunal13Kashyap/AI_poweredStartupIdeaValidator/README.md

 ---

 ## Overview
-AI Startup Validator helps users evaluate startup ideas using AI-generated insights.
+IdeaForge helps users evaluate startup ideas using AI-generated insights.
 Users can submit a startup concept and receive a structured validation report including market analysis, competitor research, profitability scoring, risk assessment, and suggested technologies.
 The project was built to explore practical AI integration in modern full-stack applications using the MERN ecosystem and Google Gemini API.

 ---